 Methodology

 Data sources include the USDA’s Recalls & Public Health Alerts database as well as the FDA’s Enforcement Reports database.
 To calculate which states have been most impacted by food recalls in recent years, Trace One combined data on recall events from both sources for the years 2020–2024.
 Each recall event was categorized based on its classification, reason for recall, location(s) impacted, and producer location.
 Recall events that were listed as national in scope were added to the totals of each state.
 Due to the unstructured nature of the datasets, a combination of natural language processing and manual techniques were used to categorize recalls.
 As such, small discrepancies between the counts presented in this analysis and other published reports are likely present.
-Additionally, estimates pertaining to producer locations are based on FDA data only, which account for over 90% of total recall events.
+Additionally, currently active recalls and estimates pertaining to producer locations are based on FDA data only, which account for over 90% of total recall events.